 - Remember to use proper hygiene, especially when self-cathing in public bathrooms.
 Washing your hands and using antiseptic wipes and other insertion supplies may help reduce the risk of contamination or infection no matter where you are.

-For other questions you may have about traveling with your catheters, contact our team of friendly, trained specialists at 1-877-688-2729 today.
+Have more questions about how to travel with your catheters?
+Contact our team of friendly, trained specialists at 1-877-688-2729 today.